stackedflows/Machine-Learning/README.md

 ...
 In development ...

-It will be a very generalised, far more powerful, version of the SLP previously developed
+It will be a very generalised, far more powerful, version of the SLP previously developed.